 - Where can you find it: In a Les Mills licensed gym or on the Les Mills On Demand platform.

 - Equipment needed: Depending on the type of GRIT workout, you’ll require a bench, a barbell, weight plates and a mat or nothing at all.
 See the formats below.
+(And I would highly recommend getting the Les Mills-branded equipment, and you can find a review and discount code for that equipment here.)

 - Attire required: Cross-training sneakers that support a lot of impact and lateral movement.